A brief overview of the Cardiology Specialized Center

 Is this specialty placement ideal for you?

-- This placement is suitable for you, if you are considering a career path in nursing, cardiovascular surgery or radiology, and diagnostic imaging, as we closely cooperate with these specialized centers within our hospital.
-As minor surgery is a fundamental part of this specialty, you will not only witness the work of our nursing team in cooperation with technicians, but you will also observe the action of the doctors during the surgery.
+- This placement is suitable for you, if you are considering a career path in medicine, nursing, cardiology, cardiovascular surgery or radiology, and diagnostic imaging, as we closely cooperate with these specialized centers within our hospital.
+As minor surgery is a fundamental part of this specialty, you will witness the work of our team in cooperation with technicians, but you will also observe the action during the surgery.

 Let's take a closer look at the specialties…